RoySegall/Gizra/app/_posts/2014-06-22-bower-link.md

 bower link myComponent
 ```

-This creates a symbolic link between the components that's under /myComponents and the one that's "installed" for the main application in ``/bower_components/myComponents``.
+This creates a symbolic link between the components under /myComponents and the ones "installed" for the main application in ``/bower_components/myComponents``.

 ![]({{BASE_PATH}}/assets/images/posts/bower-link/bower-use-link.png)

-6. Now whenever you will ``grunt build`` your component it will auto-sync with your application.
+6. Now, whenever you run ``grunt build`` your component it will auto-sync with your application.

 ![]({{BASE_PATH}}/assets/images/posts/bower-link/symbolic-link.png)

 ## Use Bower in Drupal distributions

-In our Drupal's projects in Gizra, which now almost always have an AngularJS  component, we can install the client application and dependencies with a bash script file.
+Nowadays our Drupal projects in Gizra almost always have an AngularJS  component.
+We can install the client application and dependencies with a bash script file.

 In the root of the project, we need to define the path we want to use for the library files, in the Bower configuration file ``.bowerrc``: